swiftlang/swift-evolution/proposals/0000-clarify-execution-non-actor-async.md

     // Here we call a function which is not actor-isolated. let update = await session.readConsistentUpdate()

-    // Now we resume executing the function, so formaally we switch back to
+    // Now we resume executing the function, so formally we switch back to
     // the actor.
     name = update.name
     age = update.age